 Bangalore can also be a springboard to explore beyond the ordinary.

-For the people of Bangalore, sitting at home on a day off should not be an option — not while these breathtaking offbeat places near Bangalore are waiting to cast their spell.
+For the people of Bangalore, sitting at home on a day off should not be an option — not while these breathtaking unique places near Bangalore are waiting to cast their spell.

 As you go through this list of lesser known serene destinations near Bangalore, pack your bags to embark on a truly blissful weekend retreat.